isaiRDZA/Obsidian_notes/Python/Function Call Unpacking & Beyond.md

 sum(*my_num_list)
 ```

-By using the unpacking operator (\*) we are spreading the contents of our list `my_num_list` into the individial arguments in our function definition.
+By using the unpacking operator (\*) we are spreading the contents of our list `my_num_list` into the individual arguments in our function definition.
 We are immediately saved the hassle of writing loops and are given the flexibility to use any iterable with three elements.

 The same way we use \* operator we can use the keyword operator \*\*.